SkipKV: Selective Skipping of KV Generation and Storage for Efficient Inference with Large Reasoning Models: Motivational Case Studies

-\textbf{Description.} Fig.~\ref{fig:motivation} (right) shows the accuracy and average token length (continuous lines) with Deepseek-R1-Qwen 7B for a batch size of 10, evaluated on MATH-500.
-Apart from compromising the accuracy, models with R-KV compression consistently generate longer sequences across all KV budgets compared to that without compression.
+\textbf{Description.} Fig.~\ref{fig:motivation} (right) shows the accuracy and average token length (continuous lines) with DeepSeek-R1-Qwen 7B for a batch size of 10, evaluated on MATH-500.
+In addition to reduced accuracy, models with R-KV compression consistently generate longer sequences across all KV budgets compared to models without compression.
 This observation indicates that token eviction can cause the model to extend its reasoning chain and generate longer outputs.
-This may be attributed to the loss of contextual information in the KV cache: when portions of the valid context are removed, the model may compensate by regenerating reasoning steps or add redundant segments to recover missing information.
-The longer generations results in increased computational cost due to increased forward passes, thereby offsetting the efficiency gains achieved through cache size constraints.
+This may be attributed to the loss of contextual information in the KV cache: when portions of the valid context are removed, the model may compensate by regenerating reasoning steps or adding redundant segments to recover missing information.
+The longer generations result in increased computational cost due to additional forward passes, thereby offsetting efficiency gains from cache size reduction.

 \textbf{Description.} To further investigate the cause of increased generation length, we visualize the tokens retained after R-KV eviction in Fig.~\ref{fig:demo}.
-We select a sample from MATH-500 and show model outputs where the retained tokens are highlighted in Blue and the evicted ones in Gray.
+We select a sample from MATH-500 and show model outputs where the retained tokens are highlighted in blue and the evicted ones in gray.

-The limitations here can be summarized in two aspects.
-Firstly, eviction purely based on token-level redundancy scores \cite{cai2025r} often removes numbers from crucial mathematical computation steps, thereby disrupting the reasoning flow.
-Secondly, token level eviction may often retain fragmented tokens from the correct answer, misleading the LRM to re-validate partial results and generate unnecessarily long or uncertain reasoning chains.
+The limitations here can be summarized in two ways.
+First, eviction purely based on token-level redundancy scores \cite{cai2025r} often removes numbers from crucial mathematical computation steps, thereby disrupting the reasoning flow.
+Second, token-level eviction may often retain fragmented tokens from the correct answer, misleading the LRM to re-validate partial results and generate unnecessarily long or uncertain reasoning chains.
 For instance, in Fig.~\ref{fig:demo}, the tokens retained by R-KV frequently include disjoint numerical entities from intermediate reasoning steps (e.g., $6 + 12i - 3i \rightarrow + 2i$) or from the final answer (e.g., $(6,9) \rightarrow (,9)$).
 Such fragmented retention causes the model to repeatedly re-derive or re-check parts of the answer, resulting in longer yet redundant reasoning trajectories.

 These findings highlight the need for a coherent eviction policy that operates on higher-level semantic units (e.g., sentences or reasoning segments) to achieve a better trade-off between accuracy and generation length.